Important Phone Numbers

 - Final Exit Network (FEN): (866) 654-9156.
 Here is an important article by a FEN coordinator that explains the process and limitations of the Final Exit Network.

 - End of Life Choices California (760) 636-8009.
-Their volunteers can help navigate CA’s End of Life Option Act, advocate for pain and symptom management, meet with families and help you understand or complete advance directives.
+Their volunteers can help navigate CA’s End of Life Option Act, advocate for pain and symptom management, meet with families to help them understand or complete advance directives.

 - (Private) Medical Group specializing in end of life care, Integrated MD Care (Dr. Bob Uslander)